DarkSlice1/AlphaEss_Monitor/README.md

 ## _Generated Alpha ESS Mestrics_
 All there metrics are gathered by pinging the Alpha API every 10 seconds, the totals metrics are counter values and are only as accurate the data received.
+*Please note All metic's are miltiplied by 10 as the kamon library can't push doubles to DataDog, so please divide by 10 on te DataDog side*

 ### _Solar Metrics_